-- The water pump's DC breaker must be turned On to use freshwater. - The water pump's DC breaker should be turned Off when either of the following occurs: - 1.
-When the boat is not in use. - 2.
-Whenever the water tank is empty. - The water tank fill fitting is located on the starboard deck, forward of the louver (see illustration on the right). - When your boat is to be left unattended for long periods of time, pump the water tank dry to prevent stored water from becoming stagnant and distasteful.
-Should it become necessary to disinfect the freshwater system, ask your dealer about treatments available for your boat's system. - Inspect and clean the water filter, located on the water pump, often. - The water tank is located below the salon floor.
+- Turn Off the water pump when the boat is not in use or the water tank is empty. - Inspect and clean the water filter often (located on the water pump). - When your boat is to be left unattended for long periods of time, pump the water tank dry to prevent stored water from becoming stagnant and distasteful. - If the freshwater system needs to be disinfected, ask your dealer about treatments available for your boat's system.